FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Related Work

 Undoubtedly, large amounts of real-world data are needed in practical applications of those scene text recognition methods.
-However, tremendous image datasets are distributed on different local devices and can not be centralized to share.
+However, tremendous image datasets are distributed on different companies, communities or local devices, and can not be centralized to share.
 To handle this problem, McMahan \emph{et al.}~\cite{mcmahan2016communication} first propose the concept of Federated Learning (FL) to train deep networks from decentralized data collaboratively.
-Following McMahan \emph{et al.} \cite{mcmahan2016communication}, many researchers are working on improving the federated learning with more efficient parameter transmission and higher-level privacy-preserving.
-To improve privacy security, Wei \emph{et al.} \cite{wei2019federated} propose a federated learning framework based on differential privacy, in which artificial noises are added to the local parameters of participants before the model aggregation.
-To improve communication efficiency, Reisizadeh \emph{et al.} \cite{reisizadeh2019fedpaq} propose a communication-efficient federated learning method with periodic averaging and quantization. \textbf{Especially very recently, the computer vision community starts to pay attention to federated learning, thus arising several pioneering works.} For example, Luo \emph{et al.} \cite{luo2019real} implement object detection algorithms with federated learning and release a reliable benchmark framework.
-In the medical field, Zhu \emph{et al.} \cite{zhu2019privacy} implement a privacy-preserving federated learning system with the differential privacy for brain tumor segmentation.
+Following McMahan \emph{et al.}~\cite{mcmahan2016communication}, many researchers are working on improving the federated learning with more efficient parameter transmission and higher-level privacy-preserving.
+To improve privacy security, Wei \emph{et al.}~\cite{wei2019federated} propose a federated learning framework based on differential privacy, in which artificial noises are added to the local parameters of participants before the model aggregation.
+Sun \emph{et al.}~\cite{sun2021soteria} develop an effective defense called Soteria by perturbing data representations to against model inversion attack in FL.
+To improve communication efficiency, Reisizadeh \emph{et al.}~\cite{reisizadeh2019fedpaq} propose a communication-efficient federated learning method with periodic averaging and quantization.
+Gao \emph{et al.}~\cite{gao2021convergence} propose the error-compensated double compression mechanism to significantly reduce the communication cost. \textbf{Especially very recently, the computer vision community starts to pay attention to federated learning, thus arising several pioneering works.} For example, Luo \emph{et al.}~\cite{luo2019real} implement object detection algorithms with federated learning and release a reliable benchmark framework.
+In the medical field, Zhu \emph{et al.}~\cite{zhu2019privacy} implement a privacy-preserving federated learning system with the differential privacy for brain tumor segmentation.
+Li \emph{et al.}~\cite{li2021model} conduct contrastive learning in model-level to correct the local training of individual parties to achieve high performance in image classification tasks.
 To the best of our knowledge, we propose the first federated scene text recognition framework, which is more efficient in communication and provides higher-level privacy-preserving.